johnmberger/angulaReddit/readme.md

-# AngularJS Reddit Clone
+# Bramble: an AngularJS Reddit Clone

-This reddit clone has posts, comments, searching, sorting, animations, and more!
+This reddit clone has posts, comments, searching, sorting, and more!

 ## Features: